 For a long time, though, each Hero Black from the 5 through the 8 were always nice improvements on their predecessor and each consistently worked really well for snorkeling, but the improvements weren’t often earthshaking.
 If you had a Hero6 Black when the Hero8 Black came out, you probably didn’t absolutely need to upgrade.

-There’s a lot more to dive into about these new features (along with everything else in the new version), so make sure to read our thorough review and guide, The Newest GoPro for Snorkeling: 3 Keys for Buying or Upgrading to the Hero10 Black.
+There’s a lot more to dive into about these new features (along with everything else in the new version), so make sure to read our thorough review and guide, Is the GoPro HERO11 Black Good for Snorkeling & Scuba?
+How The New Version Stacks Up.

 1. Get a Floating Handgrip